 2. Presence and active listening

-Ways to stay present:
+Here are a few ways to stay present:

-• Close the laptop during 1:1s (yes, really)
+• Close your laptop during 1:1s (yes, really).

 3. Emotional regulation

-Tools to stay steady:
+Here’s how to stay steady:

 4. Purposeful decision-making